Beijing Games organisers say virus 'biggest challenge', 100 days from start

 The Chinese capital will in February become the first host of a Summer and Winter Games, and last week welcomed the Olympic flame with a low-key ceremony.

-Case numbers remain relatively low in China, and only three were reported in Beijing on Tuesday.
+Case numbers remain relatively low in China, with only three reported in Beijing on Wednesday and small clusters of infections elsewhere, but authorities nationwide are on edge.

-But authorities have maintained a strict zero-Covid approach through rigorous measures that have seen millions told to stay at home, mass testing across at least 11 provinces and many flights and trains brought to a standstill.
+The Chinese government has maintained a zero-Covid approach through rigorous measures that have seen millions told to stay at home, mass testing across at least 11 provinces and many flights and trains brought to a standstill.

 "The pandemic is the biggest challenge to the organisation of the Winter Olympics," Zhang Jiandong, executive vice president of the Beijing Organising Committee, told a press conference.

-China's strict rules "can reduce the risks and impact of Covid-19", he said, adding that those in the Games' strict bubble who do not comply with anti-epidemic measures will face consequences including disqualification.
+China's strict rules "can reduce the risks and impact of Covid-19", he said, adding that those in the Games' stringent bubble who do not comply with anti-epidemic measures will face consequences including disqualification.

 Zhang told reporters that "all preparations are complete" and venues finished.